linnelab/datacamp_data_analysis_with_R/2_2_data_visualization.md

       library(dplyr)
       library(ggplot2)
       ```
-  * step 2 : use variable assignment to create a data subset, this data subset will use to draw plot.
+  * Step 2 : use variable assignment to create a data subset, this data subset will use to draw plot.
     * 📝 **example** :
       ```
       # create gapminder_2007 data subset